IhmeGroup/DG-MPI/src/numerics/README.md

 # `numerics`

 The numerics module consists of three major submodules: The basis functions, the quadrature rules, and the time steppers.
+This format follows a similar format to the teaching and prototyping tool [quail](https://github.com/IhmeGroup/quail/).
+Users are encouraged to look at quail for implementation details of specific numercs.

 ## Basis